nrfconnect/sdk-nrf/samples/tfm/tfm_secure_peripheral/README.rst

 ********

 A secure partition is an isolated module that resides in TF-M.
-It exposes a number of functions or secure services to other partitions and/or to the non-secure firmware.
+It exposes a number of functions or secure services to other partitions and/or to the firmware in Non-Secure Processing Environment (NSPE).
 TF-M already contains standard partitions such as crypto, protected storage and firmware update, but you can also create your own partitions.

 The sample demonstrates how to configure peripherals as secure peripherals and use them in the secure partition.
-In this way, the peripheral is only accessible from the secure domain, or from the secure partition with isolation level 2 or higher.
+In this way, the peripheral is only accessible from Secure Processing Environment (SPE), or from the secure partition with isolation level 2 or higher.

 The secure partition is located in the ``secure_peripheral_partition`` directory.
 It contains the partition sources, build files and build configuration files.